spacemanspiff2007/HABApp/_doc/interface_mqtt.rst

 MqttValueUpdateEvent
 """"""""""""""""""""""""""""""""""""""
-Since this event inherits from :class:`~HABApp.core.events.ValueUpdateEvent` you can listen to :class:`~HABApp.core.events.ValueUpdateEvent` and it will also trigger for :class:`~HABApp.openhab.events.ItemStateEvent`.
+Since this event inherits from :class:`~HABApp.core.events.ValueUpdateEvent` you can listen to :class:`~HABApp.core.events.ValueUpdateEvent` and it will also trigger for :class:`~HABApp.mqtt.events.MqttValueUpdateEvent`.

 .. inheritance-diagram:: HABApp.mqtt.events.MqttValueUpdateEvent
    :parts: 1